 Yes, there is technology available for your total peace of mind and safety.
-Carbon monoxide alarms to BS 7860 cost just £40.00 including fitting they take approx 15 minutes to install and carry 5 year guarantee.
-I can install one of these at the time of your service if you wish for discounted cost to you of £35.00.
+Carbon monoxide alarms pricing is on the pricing page.
+I can install one of these at the time of your service if you wish.

 That is true.
 But the problem with a gas boiler leaking carbon monoxide is that there is NO smell.